MuddasirAzam-065/CCN-LAB-s/README.md

 show ip route

 now look for any IP comming as O, Its OSPF.

 ---

+# Tools Used

+- Cisco Packet Tracer
+- CLI based configuration
+- Networking troubleshooting commands

+---

+# How to Use These Labs

+1. Download the `.pkt` file from the lab folder.
+2. Open it using Cisco Packet Tracer.
+3. Follow the configuration steps provided in the lab README file.
+4. Verify connectivity using commands like:
+   - `ping`
+   - `show ip route`
+   - `show ip protocols`

+---

 # Learning Goals

 The primary goal of this repository is to build practical knowledge of computer networking concepts through hands-on labs and configuration exercises.